lesmisblathers/lesmisblathers.github.io/footnotes/index.md

 #### Rose/Madden: Absolute Goodness of Prayer

+##### Marcus Aurelius: (121–180)
+Roman emperor (from 161 until his death) and stoic philosopher, author of the *Meditations*

+##### lyceum:
+Aristotle’s school in Athens.
+The French word lycée, secondary school, is derived from “lyceum.”

 ### 2.7.7: Precautions to Be Observed in Blame

 #### Donougher: Take Care in Censuring

 #### Rose/Madden: Precautions to Take in Laying Blame

+##### Caiaphas as bishop … Tiberius as emperor:
+Caiaphus was the high priest of Jerusalem at the time of Christ’s trial; he continued to persecute early Christians after the Crucifixion.
+Draco, the Athenian ruler (seventh century B.C.E.), is remembered as the creator of unreasonably harsh laws.
+The adjective draconian derives from his name.
+Trimalcion was from the *Satyricon* of the first-century Roman author Petronius; Trimalcion, or Trimalchio, is a pompous nouveau riche Roman who flaunts his wealth and his shallow understanding of literature and philosophy.
+Trimalcion as “lawmaker” or legislator recalls the senator of Part One, and would have had great resonance for readers of France under the July Monarchy and the Second Empire.
+Tiberius (42 B.C.E.–A.D.
+37) succeeded Caesar Augustus as Roman emperor (14–37).
+His reign was marked by the execution of political enemies and legendary debauchery on the island of Capri.

+##### Cenobitism:
+i.e., those living in cloistered religious communities.

 ### 2.7.8: Faith, Law

 #### Donougher: Faith Rules

 #### Rose/Madden: Faith, Law

+##### Thales:
+Thales of Miletus (ca. 624–546 B.C.E.); a pre-Socratic philosopher regarded as the founder of the Greek schools of philosophy and science.

+##### The abbé of La Trappe … Horace’s lines with him:
+the abbey of La Trappe became famous for its strict of observance of the Cistercian rule.
+A philosophical fatalism unites the austere monk of La Trappe with the poet of first-century Rome.

+##### Leibniz at prayer … Voltaire at worship:
+The German mathematician and philosopher Gottfried Leibniz (1646–1716) was a rationalist and firm believer in God.
+In *Candide* (1756), Voltaire made Dr. Pangloss the satirically reductive voice of Leibniz’s philosophical optimism in “this the best of all possible worlds.”
+The deist Voltaire believed in the “watchmaker god” who had created a brilliant machine but was indifferent to its operations, including prayer.

+##### *Deo erexit Voltaire*:
+“A monument to God, erected by Voltaire,” the inscription on the church Voltaire had built in the village of Ferney (see here).
+Whatever his hostility to politicized religious institutions such as the Catholic Church (the object of his legendary motto *“Écrasez l’Infame,”* “Crush the Infamous One”), he believed that religion was necessary to provide moral guidance to the masses.
+He also promoted such cottage industries as pottery and watchmaking in Ferney, as work was also necessary to social order.
+It is worth noting that Voltaire’s church is dedicated to God, not to any religion or saint.

+> the patriarch of Ferney: Voltaire spent much of the last half of his life on an estate at Ferney, near the Swiss border, in case prudence dictated an absence from French territory.